datalad-handbook/book/docs/intro/narrative.rst

 error when executed.
 Don't worry :ref:`if you do not want to code along <fom-lazy>`, though.

-Instead of copying manually, you can also click on the clipboard icon at the top right of each code snippet.
-Clicking on that icon will copy all relevant lines from the code snippet, and will drop all comments and the ``$`` automatically.

-The book is split into different parts.
-The upcoming chapters are the *Basics* that intend to show you the core DataLad functionality and challenge you to use it.
+The printed version of the handbook contain the *Basics* that intend to show you the core DataLad functionality and challenge you to use it.
 If you want to learn how to use DataLad, it is recommended to start with this part and read it from start to end.
+The online version of the handbook has additional parts that you are welcome to check out, too:
+In the *Advanced* part you will find features or workflows that go beyond the Basics.
-In the part *use cases*, you will find concrete examples of DataLad applications for general inspiration -- this is the second part of this book.
+And in the last part, *use cases*, you will find concrete examples of DataLad applications for general inspiration.
-If you want to get an overview of what is possible with DataLad, this section will show you in a concise and non-technical manner.
-Pick whatever you find interesting and disregard the rest.
-Afterwards, you might even consider :ref:`contribute` to this book by sharing your own use case.

 Note that many challenges can have straightforward and basic solutions, but a lot of additional options or improvements are possible.